jeromerg/NCase/Presentation.md

 }
 ```

-When you combine multiple sets together as previously described, you can use the `PairwiseCombinations` definition for only a few sets, and keep using the `AllCombinations` definition for the others.
-So, you can improve the execution speed but keep testing all combinations of some important dimensions.
+Remark: When you combine sets together, you can use the `PairwiseCombinations` definition for some sets, and keep using the `AllCombinations` definition for the others.
+That way, you improve the execution speed and continue testing systematically critical aspects.

 Tackle dedicated asserts: use Trees